Sparse Reduced-rank Regression Methods for Spatially Misaligned Data with Application to Spatial Transcriptomics: STARmap PLUS Alzheimer’s Disease Application

-In this section, we perform the integrative spatial transcriptomic analysis to examine the relationship between gene expression profiles and Amyloid-$\beta$ (A$\beta$) plaque pathology in Alzheimer's disease (AD), focusing on two different stages of disease progression and three specific cell types.
-We analyze four SRT tissue sections ($i = 1,2,3,4$) from STARmap PLUS, with two sections at each time point (8 and 13 months).
+In this section, we perform the integrative spatial transcriptomics analysis to examine the relationship between cell-level gene-expression profiles and Amyloid-$\beta$ (A$\beta$) plaque size in Alzheimer's disease (AD), focusing on two disease stages, 8 and 13 months, and three specific cell types: Astrocytes, Oligodendrocyte-lineage cells, and Microglia.
+We analyze four SRT tissue sections ($i = 1,2,3,4$), with two sections at each disease stage.
 Specifically, sections $i=1,2$ correspond to the two 8-month replicates, and sections $i=3,4$ correspond to the two 13-month replicates.
 The cell counts are $(N_1,N_2,N_3,N_4) = (8{,}186,\ 8{,}202,\ 10{,}372,\ 9{,}634)$, and plaque counts are $(M_1,M_2,M_3,M_4) = (88,\ 99,\ 192,\ 136)$.
-We use the normalized expression provided by \cite{zeng_integrative_2023} to place all $p=2{,}766$ genes on a common scale across sections and time points so that estimated coefficients are comparable across genes and over time.
+We use the normalized expression provided by \cite{zeng_integrative_2023} to place all genes on a common scale across sections and disease stages.

 We set the $R_{\text{max}}$ at $6$, and $\lambda_{\text{max}} = 10^5$.
-The final selected values are always found to be smaller than these pre-specified upper bounds.
-We consider the discrete grid ${1,\dots,20,25,30}$ for the number of neighbors $L$, while setting the bandwidth $H_i(L)$ for the $i$-$th$ sample; the bandwidth selection procedure is described in Algorithm \ref{alg:alg}.
+For bandwidth selection, we consider the grid $L\in {1,\dots,20,25,30}$ neighborhood size and set the sample-specific bandwidth as $h_i=H_i(L)$, where $H_i(L)$ is defined in Section~\ref{sec:3:1}.
+The bandwidth and penalty parameters are then selected using the procedure described in Algorithm \ref{alg:alg}.

-Prior to fitting the plaque-size regressions, we apply an expression filter independent of plaque morphology to exclude transcripts with insufficient detection for stable estimation.
-Specifically, within each of the three target cell types and for each tissue sample collected at 8 and 13 months, we retain genes detected (nonzero) in $>20\%$ of near-plaque cells (within $150 \mu$m of the plaque center).
+Prior to fitting the plaque-size regressions, we apply an expression filter independent of the plaque-size outcome to exclude transcripts with insufficient detection for stable estimation.
+Specifically, within each of the three target cell-type groups and for each tissue sample collected at 8 and 13 months, we retain genes detected (nonzero) in $>20\%$ of near-plaque cells (within $150 \mu$m of the plaque center).
 We then augment the retained set with (i) 64 marker genes from \citet{zeng_integrative_2023} and (ii) plaque-induced genes (PIGs) from \citet{chen_spatial_2020} (32 of the 57 PIGs are present in our dataset).
-This procedure yields a final gene panel of 182 transcripts for modeling plaque morphology.
+This procedure yields a final gene panel of (p=182) transcripts for modeling the plaque-size outcome.